There was not an exact match for the language you toggled to. You have been redirected to the nearest matching page within this section.

 Thirsty Vikings made their brew, called Bjor, from apples and honey.
 In fact, archaeologists found traces of 54 apples when excavating the Oseberg Viking ship in Vestfold.
 Later, in the 13th century, monks who immigrated from England taught fjord farmers how to plant apple trees, kick-starting fruit cultivation in the region.

-“Hardanger has a cider for every taste.
-Just the other day, I invited a guest to sample eight different ciders.
-I never give up until I find the perfect match!” says Bente.
+“Hardanger has a beverage for every taste.
+Just the other day, I invited a guest to sample eight different varieties.
+I never give up until I find the perfect match!” says Bent

 Learn more about ciders and eplemost, a new and exciting way to experience the most beautiful parts of Norway.